tliangyin/learngit/README.md

-Git is distributed a varsion contril system
+Git is distributed a varsion control system.
-Git is free software distributed under the GPL
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.